In most cases buying a versatile grill means you’re going to be giving up something.

 What We Like:

-- This company has stuck to producing a quality product over a gimmicky one.
+- Long history of quality – This company has stuck to producing a quality product without any reduction in quality over their many years of success.

-- The Big Green Egg has been proven to have top notch insulative properties.
-Kamados are known for this.
-But this company has made an effort to ensure that they produce a product that really capitalizes on this feature.
+- Unparalleled build quality and heat retention – The Big Green Egg has been proven to have top notch insulative properties.
+Kamados are known for this already but the BGE has legendary build quality.

 What We Don’t Like: